-In preconfigured Ultimaker CPE Cura profiles, the default build plate adhesion method is a brim.
+In preconfigured Ultimaker Cura profiles, the default build plate adhesion method is a brim.
 A brim is made of a few extra printed lines around the 3D print on the initial layer to improve adhesion and avoid warping.

-Health and Safety
+Health and safety

 For more information, download the safety data sheet for Ultimaker CPE here.